You want smart political talk without the meltdowns?

 And it's fascinating to watch how all of the issues involving Russia boomeranging back on them in a huge, massive, thunderous way, and yet they don't report it.

-But they're gonna have to.
+But they're going to have to.

 Okay, then why did you give him 20% of our uranium, you dopes?